tguzik/valueclasses/README.md

 ```

-Now, assuming that you did go out of your way to create these value-based objects mutable (which you shouldn't),
+Now, assuming that you didn't go out of your way to create these value-based objects mutable (which you shouldn't),
-you can create this immutable class to hold the data about customer:
+you can create this class to hold the data about customer:

 ```java
 /*